Doug Williams (quarterback): Washington Redskins

 On the day before Super Bowl XXII, Williams had a six-hour root canal surgery performed to repair a dental bridge abscess.
 On January 31, 1988, he engineered a 42–10 rout over the Broncos, who were led by quarterback John Elway.
 Williams completed 18 of 29 passes for 340 yards with four touchdown passes.
 All four touchdowns were thrown in the second quarter, which set a Super Bowl record for most touchdowns thrown in a single half, let alone a quarter.
 It was part of a 35-point second quarter that put the game out of reach.
-He was named Super Bowl MVP for his efforts, making him the first African-American quarterback to both win a Super Bowl and be named its MVP.
+He was named Super Bowl MVP for his efforts, making him the first Black American quarterback to both win a Super Bowl and be named its MVP.
 He broke the Super Bowl single-game record of 331 passing yards set in 1985 by Joe Montana, who broke Williams' record the following year with 357.
 Williams tied the Super Bowl single-game record for passing touchdowns set by Terry Bradshaw in 1979, which Montana surpassed with five in Super Bowl XXIV.
 Williams' 80-yard scoring pass to Ricky Sanders tied the Super Bowl record for the longest pass, set by Jim Plunkett's throw to Kenny King in 1981; it was broken in 1997 by Brett Favre's 81-yard pass to Antonio Freeman for the longest Super Bowl play from scrimmage.

+Entering the 1988 season, the Washington Post reported that Gibbs bluntly told Schroeder that Williams was his starter.
+While Schroeder was a Pro Bowl player two years earlier and the younger of the two, Gibbs sided with Williams, believing that Schroeder lacked the proper attitude to play.
+“I think Jay, right now, wants to be somewhere else and shouldn’t be playing quarterback for this team with his frame of mind,” Gibbs said.
+Gibbs also indicated at the time that if Schroeder was still a member of the team when the season began and Williams was injured, Schroeder would not be considered as a replacement under any circumstances, meaning that Mark Rypien was elevated to Williams’ backup, followed by Stan Humphries.